TomasVotruba/tomasvotruba.com/source/_posts/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 *Meaning*

-- here are all files that are ignored by composer (with `export-ignore` flag)
+- here are all files that are ignored by composer (using the `export-ignore` attribute)
 - when somebody will install your package via `composer require you/your-package`, they won't get these files downloaded to `/vendor` directory
 - usually its metadata files and tests, because application of end user does not need them